 If someone has put up a web site confusingly similar to yours, you may be able to gain control of the site and the site’s domain name through a quick and simple arbitration process.
 Filing a UDRP complaint is faster than taking the infringer to court and costs a fraction of what a trademark infringement suit will cost.

-- Our average total attorneys fees for UDRP arbitration–from start to finish–are $4000.00.
+- Our average total attorney fees for UDRP arbitration–from start to finish–are $4000.00.

-- The average attorneys fees for the plaintiff in a trademark infringement suit are a whopping $289,717.00.
+- The average attorney fees for the plaintiff in a trademark infringement suit are a whopping $289,717.00.